Last updated: 6th March 2019

 Our Boody beanies and booties are the perfect pair to prepare baby for the chill; plus, they’re super soft, eco-friendly, and thermo-regulating.
 A must-have this winter season!

-Whilst you may snuggle up in your doona to stay warm at night, is it not a recommended method for those in the early stages of life.
+While you may snuggle up in your doona to stay warm at night, it's not a recommended method for those in the early stages of life.

-Instead, Baby Center Australia proposes parents use 2-3 blankets tucked in under the mattress (when the temperature is under 18 degrees) or a baby-approved sleeping bag.
+Instead, Baby Center Australia proposes parents use two to three baby blankets for winter tucked in under the mattress (when the temperature is under 18 degrees) or a baby-approved sleeping bag.

 4. Take advantage of the onesie